zammad/zammad-documentation/admin/console/hidden-settings.rst

 Change Font-Settings for outgoing HTML-Mails
 --------------------------------------------

-..
-Note:: Some Clients (like Outlook) might fallback to other Settings while it might work for other Clients.
+.. note:: Some Clients (like Outlook) might fallback to other Settings while it might work for other Clients.

 The below setting allows you to adjust Zammads email font setting.
 This setting does not require a service restart.
 ::